dhuppenkothen/xpsi/paper/paper.md

 astronomers and astrostatisticians make inferential statements about the nature of the Universe at its very seams.

 # Statement of need

 There exist open-source libraries and packages to support a subset of the modeling treated in astrophysical literature.
 They provide frameworks, toolsets, model implementations, and so on.
-One sub-field for which there does not exist such an open-source project, is for the statistical modeling of X-ray signals that pulse due to rotational modulation of asymmetric emission from the surface of a neutron star.
-Pulsing X-ray signals from neutron stars are analyzed to statistically estimate parameters such as stellar mass and radius.
-Such parameter estimation requires relativistic tracing of radiation rays as they propagate from surface to a distant telescope.
+One sub-field for which there does not exist such an open-source project, is for the *statistical modeling* of X-ray signals that pulse due to rotational modulation of asymmetric emission from the surface of a neutron star.
+Pulsing X-ray signals from neutron stars are modeled to statistically estimate parameters such as stellar mass and radius.
+Such parameter estimation requires relativistic tracing of radiation as it propagates from surface to a distant telescope.

+There are a small number of open-source libraries for simulating the X-ray signals from rapidly spinning neutron stars and more generally from the vicinity of general relativistic compact objects (including black holes), but the scope of these projects does not include statistical modeling, which necessitates tractable parametrised models and a modular framework for constructing those models.
+The state-of-the-art example is the Arcmancer library of [@Pihajoki:2018], a general purpose toolbox that is wrapped by an updated version of the bender library of [@Nattila:2016] for the purpose of simulating X-ray signals from hot regions on the surfaces of rapidly rotating neutron stars.
+These general purpose libraries have a wide array of applications and would exhibit synergy with a library for statistical modeling of X-ray signals registered by space telescopes.
+The general purpose libraries are for example useful for accurate simulations of realistic, general relativistic neutron stars.
+A statistical modeling library would be useful for distilling such state-of-the-art models down to the principal components and forming much more approximative models, with a small number of parameters, that are nevertheless sufficient to generate data that is structured like the observational data; using such models, one can derive probabilistic information that represents our knowledge of neutron star properties.

 Likelihood information about the mass and radius of a given neutron star is utilized in an array of contexts.
 A pertinent example is post-processing of the likelihood into information about the equation of state of cold dense matter inside neutron stars.
-Contemporary and future telescopes are taking and will take aim at these pulsing stars: the apt example is the NICER (Neutron star Interior Composition ExploreR) X-ray telescope, a NASA payload installed on the International Space Station.
+Contemporary and future telescopes are and would take aim at these pulsing stars: the apt example is the NICER (Neutron star Interior Composition ExploreR) X-ray telescope, a NASA payload installed on the International Space Station.